Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Parameterization of Expressive SDEs on r-Polyhedra

-Here, $z^*$ is the Chebyshev center of $K$, easily computed via linear programming once per polyhedron~\cite{boyd2004convex}. $c_h(z_t)$ is therefore a push towards the center of $K$, with magnitude controlled by $\gamma > 0$ and $\epsilon > 0$, learned jointly with the other model parameters.
-We note that there are many possible choices of $c_h(z_t)$; we selected this one for its simplicity. \cref{fig:intuition} visualizes $c_h(z)$ and $h$ for different polyhedra, showing WSP SDEs remain viable in $K$.

-Next, we prove that, under Lipschitz continuity and linear boundedness of $\tilde{h}$ and $\tilde{g}$, WSP dynamics satisfy conditions of \cref{thm:milian} (implying the diffusion $g$ also satisfies conditions for \cref{thm:stationary})---see proof in \cref{apx:proof-wsp}.
+where $z^*$ is the Chebyshev center of $K$, easily computed via linear programming once per polyhedron~\citep{boyd2004convex}.
+Because when $z_t \in \partial K$, $\langle z^* - z_t, v_s\rangle = \langle z^* - u_s, v_s\rangle - \langle z_t - u_s, v_s\rangle = \langle z^* - u_s, v_s\rangle > 0$, $c_h(z_t)$ points to the interior of $K$ with magnitude controlled by $\gamma, \epsilon > 0$, learned jointly with the other model parameters.
+We choose the Chebyshev center due to its generality and its large margin to the boundary; in future work, we are excited to investigate alternative choices for $c_h(z_t)$ that incorporate domain expertise. \cref{fig:intuition} visualizes $c_h(z)$ and $h$ for different polyhedra, showing WSP SDEs remain viable in $K$.
+To instantiate WSP for neural SDEs, we can simply set $\tilde{h}, \tilde{g}$ to NNs with linear and softplus activations, respectively.
+Next, we prove that, under the same mild conditions on $\tilde{h}$ and $\tilde{g}$ (e.g.~Lipschitz continuity, etc.), WSP dynamics satisfy the conditions of \cref{thm:milian,thm:stationary} (proof in \cref{apx:proof-wsp}).
+One limitation of our proposed $w(z)$ is that $\alpha$ and $\beta$ need to grow quickly with the number of boundaries $S$.
+Below, there is a simple fix for the unit cube.